XRPLF/xrpl-dev-portal/docs/references/http-websocket-apis/public-api-methods/path-and-order-book-methods/get_aggregate_price.md

 - If an `Oracle` object doesn't contain an `AssetPrice` for the specified token pair, then up to three previous `Oracle` objects are examined and the most recent one that fulfills the requirements is included.

 {% /admonition %}

+## Possible Errors

+- Any of the [universal error types][].
+- `invalidParams` - One or more fields are specified incorrectly, or one or more required fields are missing.
+- `internal` - The `trim_threshold` setting removed all prices.
+- `objectNotFound` - There are no prices in the dataset.
+- `oracleMalformed` - The `oracles` array is malformed.
+At least one object field is specified incorrectly or missing, or the number of objects is outside the bounds of 1 to 200.
+-

 {% raw-partial file="/docs/_snippets/common-links.md" /%}